Exact Recovery Guarantees for Parameterized Nonlinear System Identification Problem under Sparse Disturbances or Semi-Oblivious Attacks: Global Optimality of Ground Truth and Uniqueness of Global Solutions

-The following theorem provides a necessary and sufficient condition for the global optimality of ground truth matrix $\bar{A}$ in problem \eqref{eqn:nonlinear-obj}. \begin{theorem}[Necessary and sufficient condition for optimality] The ground truth matrix $\bar{A}$ is a global solution to problem \eqref{eqn:nonlinear-obj} if and only if
+The following theorem provides a necessary and sufficient condition for $\bar{A}$ to be a global minimizer of the problem in \eqnref{eqn:nonlinear-obj}. \begin{theorem}[Necessary and sufficient condition for optimality] The ground truth matrix $\bar{A}$ is a global solution to problem \eqnref{eqn:nonlinear-obj} if and only if

-where $\mathcal{K}^c := \{0,\dots,T-1\}\backslash\mathcal{K}$. \end{theorem} Theorem \ref{thm:optimality} provides a necessary and sufficient condition for the well-specifiedness of optimization problem \eqref{eqn:nonlinear-obj}.
-The condition \eqref{eqn:optimal-nes-suf} is established by applying the generalized Farkas' lemma, which avoids the inner approximation of the $\ell_2$-ball by an $\ell_\infty$-ball in \cite{yalcin2023exact}.
-As a result, the sample complexity bounds to be obtained in this work are stronger than those in \cite{yalcin2023exact} when specialized to the setting of linear systems; see Sections \ref{sec:bounded} and \ref{sec:lipschitz} for more details.
+where $\mathcal{K}^c := \{0,\dots,T-1\}\backslash\mathcal{K}$ denotes the set of time indices where disturbances are zero. \end{theorem} Theorem \ref{thm:optimality} provides a necessary and sufficient condition for the well-specifiedness of the optimization problem in \eqnref{eqn:nonlinear-obj}.
+Intuitively, the left-hand side of \eqnref{eqn:optimal-nes-suf} represents the impact of nonzero disturbances, while the right-hand side corresponds to the normal system dynamics.
+If the disturbances do not dominate the correct system dynamics, then the estimator can successfully recover the ground truth dynamics.
+The condition in \eqnref{eqn:optimal-nes-suf} is derived using the generalized Farkas' lemma, which eliminates the need for inner approximation of the $\ell_2$-ball by an $\ell_\infty$-ball, as in \citet{yalcin2023exact}.
+Consequently, the sample complexity bounds obtained in this work are stronger than those in \citet{yalcin2023exact} when applied to the special case of linear systems.
+Further details on these bounds are provided in Sections \ref{sec:bounded} and \ref{sec:lipschitz}.

-Using the condition in Theorem \ref{thm:optimality}, we can derive necessary conditions and sufficient conditions for the optimality of $\bar{A}$. \begin{corollary}[Sufficient condition for optimality] If it holds that
+Using the condition established in Theorem \ref{thm:optimality}, we derive both sufficient and necessary conditions for the optimality of $\bar{A}$ in Corollaries \ref{cor:suf} and \ref{cor:nes}. \begin{corollary}[Sufficient condition for optimality] If it holds that

-then the ground truth matrix $\bar{A}$ is a global solution to problem \eqref{eqn:nonlinear-obj}. \end{corollary} \begin{corollary}[Necessary condition for optimality] If the ground truth matrix $\bar{A}$ is a global solution to problem \eqref{eqn:nonlinear-obj}, then it holds that
+then the ground truth matrix $\bar{A}$ is a global solution to problem \eqnref{eqn:nonlinear-obj}. \end{corollary} \begin{corollary}[Necessary condition for optimality] If the ground truth matrix $\bar{A}$ is a global solution to problem \eqnref{eqn:nonlinear-obj}, then it holds that

-In the case when $m = 1$, condition \eqref{eqn:nes} is necessary and sufficient. \end{corollary} The proof of Corollaries \ref{cor:suf} and \ref{cor:nes} is provided in the appendix.
-The above conditions are more general than many existing results in literature; see the following two examples. \begin{example}[First-order systems] In the special case when $n = m = 1$ and the basis function is $f(x) = x$, condition \eqref{eqn:nes} reduces to
+In the case when $m = 1$, condition \eqnref{eqn:nes} is necessary and sufficient. \end{corollary} The proofs of Corollaries \ref{cor:suf} and \ref{cor:nes} are provided in Appendix \ref{appendix: proof}.
+The conditions established above are more general than many existing results in the literature; see Examples 1 and 2 in Appendix \ref{appendix: examples} for further discussion.